 Building a one day in Mandalay itinerary is tough, with so much to see and do.
-So we’ve narrowed down the best parts into how to do Mandalay in a day.
+So we’ve narrowed it down to the best bits.

 Fancy taking a read of the largest book in the world?
 Where better place to start your one day in Mandalay itinerary than at the stunning Kuthodaw Pagoda.